luc-chone/luckyluc-io/README.md

 ## How to develop

+- In VSCode in the project, (Ctrl + `) (or Command + Shift + P and type integrated term)
 - `npm run watch` does the start and build when code change.

+- for the 3d test: http://localhost:8888/test.html

+- To revert to working code
+	- Click on terminal
+	- Type `Ctrl c`
+	- `git checkout -- .`